-Hurricane season forecasts have already been released for the 2020 Atlantic and Pacific basins, including those from NOAA and Colorado State University
+Hurricane season forecasts are now being released for the 2021 Atlantic and Pacific basins, including those from NOAA and Colorado State University

 While seasonal outlooks give us some idea of what to expect, there is no way to know for certain just what the season will have in store for YOUR area.
 Seasonal outlooks cannot forecast exactly when, where, or if storm will strike.
 Remember, it only takes *one* to impact your area to become a "bad season".
 So, it's important to prepare before a storm threatens.

 Even if you live nowhere near a coastline, impacts from tropical systems can still occur.
 As seen in recent storms such as Hurricane Harvey (2017) and Hurricane Florence (2018), inland impacts can sometimes become even more extreme and far-reaching than those right near the coast.
 Tropical Storm Allison (2001) and Hurricane Irene (2001) and Hurricane Lee (2001) all brought devastating inland impacts.
 Understand more about inland threats.

 Along the coast, storm surge is often the greatest threat to life and property from a hurricane.
 Storm surge